Light has Color.

 Colors Appear True in Daylight.

 Colors under artificial light shift toward the color of the light.
-This means after you spend hours deciding on the perfect hue of teal for your bedroom (Really Teal, SW 6489), when you paint it on walls in your dark incandescent light room, it doesn’t look right at all.
+This means after you spend hours deciding on the perfect hue of teal for your bedroom (Really Teal, SW 6489), when you paint it on walls in your dark incandescent or fluorescent lit room, it doesn’t look right at all.

 Stores (especially ones selling home decor) spend lots of money to make sure the light inside the building matches natural daylight (most use a combination of skylights and special CFLs) to make sure their products look as good as possible.
 But when you take home their products into a dark home lit by a typical incandescent bulb, it wont look nearly the same.